 Boards and Committees

-Dutt has served on numerous boards and committees, including the Planned Parenthood of America, Public Interest Projects, Peace is Loud, World Economic Forum’s Global Agenda Council on Social Media, the Open Society Institute’s U.S. Programs, Human Rights Watch Asia, Sister Fund, Asian American Pacific Islanders in Philanthropy, and WITNESS.
-She is a member of the Council on Foreign Relations, the Games for Change Advisory Board, and the Board of Public Interest Projects.
+Dutt currently serves on the boards of the Planned Parenthood of America, Neo Philanthropy, Peace is Loud, and the Unitarian Universalist Holdeen India Fund.
+She is also a member of the Council on Foreign Relations, the World Economic Forum’s Global Agenda Council on Social Media and the Games for Change Advisory Board.
+Prior boards and committees include the Open Society Institute’s U.S. Programs, Human Rights Watch Asia, Sister Fund, Asian American Pacific Islanders in Philanthropy, and WITNESS.
 She is a co-founder of SAKHI for South Asian Women.

 Prior to founding Breakthrough, Mallika served as Program Officer for Human Rights and Social Justice at the Ford Foundation’s New Delhi Office.
 There, she initiated the Foundation’s work on police reform and forged unique partnerships among police, NGOs, and civil society groups.
 Mallika acted as Associate Director of the Center for Women’s Global Leadership at Rutgers University, working at the forefront of the global movement for recognizing women’s rights as human rights.
 She also served as the director of the Norman Foundation, where she supported civil rights, economic justice, and environmental justice programs across the United States.
 She began her professional life as an associate at Debevoise & Plimpton.